 The power plant has been designed with the right level of redundancy to ensure that a single failure across the system will not result in the total loss of the entire generating unit.

-Civil conflicts and instability have caused significant damage to the city of Baghdad.
-As a result, construction of the power plant required the development of self-sufficient temporary construction facilities to carry out the construction activities.
+Civil conflicts and instability caused significant damage to the city of Baghdad.
+As a result, the construction of the power plant required the development of self-sufficient temporary construction facilities to carry out the construction activities.

-APPA was subcontracted by MGH to serve as the owner’s engineer for selecting the EPC, providing services for project realisation and technical services for implementation of the 132/400kV switchyard.
+APPA was subcontracted by MGH to serve as the owner’s engineer for selecting the EPC, providing services for project realisation and technical services for the implementation of the 132/400kV switchyard.

 The Frame 9FA gas turbines and Frame C7 steam turbines were supplied by GE USA, while the heat recovery steam generator were provided by CMI Belgium.
 GEA Germany was contracted to supply the water and air-cooled condensers.

 Siemens Germany is responsible for the main and auxiliary transformers.
 The main control system was provided by Emerson and the 132400Kv substations were supplied by ABB Sweden.

 In March 2018, MACOGA was contracted for the design, manufacturing, testing, and delivery of hinged expansions joints, universal tied, and turbine to condenser metallic expansion joints.

 Amak performed seismic tests and refraction surveys for the project.
 Avax, the EPC contractor for phase two, will also provide engineering, procurement, construction, and testing and commissioning services for phase three.

 In September 2019, GE Power was contracted by MGH to supply gas turbines and four generators for phase three.
 Flenco was selected by GE Global Parts and Products to supply the auxiliary systems.

 Pelamis Wave Power’s Agucadoura Wave Farm was the world’s first commercial wave energy project located 5km off the Agucadoura coast…